-Linda DeAngelo is Associate Professor of Higher Education, Center for Urban Education Faculty Fellow, and affiliated faculty in the Gender, Sexuality, and Women’s Studies Program at the University of Pittsburgh.
+Linda DeAngelo is Associate Professor of Higher Education and Director of Graduate Studies in the Gender, Sexuality, and Women’s Studies Program where she also holds a secondary faculty appointment.
 Prior to coming to Pitt Education as an Assistant Professor, Dr. DeAngelo was the Assistant Director for Research at the Higher Education Research Institute (HERI) at UCLA.

 Her research has been funded by the National Science Foundation and the Institute of Education Sciences and has been published in the American Educational Research Journal, the Review of Higher Education, the Journal of Diversity in Higher Education, and Innovative Higher Education, among others.